Why should you care about your user satisfaction/customer satisfaction?

 It actually goes beyond proactivity, it’s also about understanding the why and going deep into the hidden aspect of the problem.

 You want to understand the true pain points of your customers in order to properly satisfy them.
-There are different methods to go about that: from customer feedback survey using tools such as Feedier or SurveyMonkey, to customer discovery call or interview.
+There are different methods to go about that; from customer feedback survey (SurveyMonkey) to customer discovery call or interview.

 All-in-all, there is no winner takes all.
 But it’s fair to assume that the success remains for those who succeed in customer satisfaction.